Nestled in the hills of St Saviours, Le Hechet is one of Guernsey's landmark farms belonging to Katherine and Julian

 From there, the business grew and was handed down to their son and daughter in law and Katherine's parents, Jim and Angela De Garis in the 1970s with a herd of 40.
 Although they are still active in managing the herd, Katherine and Julian took over Le Hechet in 1996 and have increased the herd size, once again to 80.

-Having originally worked in finance when he returned to the island, Julian was keen to use his agricultural college qualifications and now with 80 cows across 300 vergees to manage, he admits he doesn't really have time to miss his desk job.
+Having originally worked in finance when he returned to the island, Julian was keen to use his agricultural college qualifications and now with 80 cows across 300 vergees to manage.

 The pair have modernised the farm including investing in a computerised milking shed and providing mattresses for the cow shed but whilst looking to diversify the farm, Julian spotted a commercial ice-cream maker in Farmer's Weekly magazine and before he knew it 'Le Hechet Farm Ice-Cream' was born.

 A family venture once again, Katherine and her sister Rachel jointly manage the ice-cream side, producing a 200 litres every week from a menu of 30 flavours on site using Guernsey dairy.
 The popular ice cream is supplied to local restaurants and hotels and at public events and fayres.

 "Often we can pick the fruit my father-in-law grows so we can make everything from Peach to Apricot and even Plum ice cream," said Julian.